C: Array initialization segfaults depending on size and call to printf() -

 what's reason this? can explain?

-you try allocate more memory it's available on stack causes stack overflow. better allocate huge arrays dynamically using malloc
+you try allocate more memory it's available on stack causes stack overflow. better allocate huge arrays dynamically using malloc, calloc or realloc. don't forget free memory calling free when finish :)

 these questions too: